remarkable-docs/remarkable-docs-starter/packages/documents/src/docs/02-tutorials/get-started.md

 }
 ```

-You read the documents for the components for more details.
+You can read the documents for the components for more details.